 Ketamine’s addictive potential lies in its ability to create new realities in the mind of the user.
 These realities can be exhilarating and even transcendental in effect.
 With frequent drug use, a person can get into a pattern where ketamine abuse becomes a way to escape from or cope with daily life pressures.
 Once a person starts to use ketamine as a coping mechanism, the makings of addiction are at work.

 The psychological effects of ketamine abuse can have serious repercussions in terms of warping a person’s sense of self and ability to function in the “real world.”
 Over time, ketamine abuse weakens the mind’s grasp on reality, which leaves the door wide open for addiction to take root.
 Ultimately, a person’s quality of life will continue to see decline in the absence of needed treatment help.

-If you or someone you know are experiencing psychological effects from ketamine abuse and have questions about available treatment options, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialist.
+If you or someone you know are experiencing psychological effects from ketamine abuse and have questions about available treatment options, please feel free to call our toll-free helpline at 800-915-1270 (Who Answers?) to speak with one of our addiction specialists.